LibreHealthIO/lh-ehr/README.md

 error_reporting = E_ALL & ~E_DEPRECATED & ~E_STRICT & ~E_NOTICE
 ```

-Make sure you have disabled strict mode in Mysql .
+Make sure you have disabled strict mode in Mysql.

 ## How to disable Mysql strict mode?

-Make the following changes in the `my.ini/my.cnf`:
+Navigate to your `my.ini/my.cnf` file.
+You can find the file by looking at the following destination :
+* In case of WAMP :
-Find it here `C:\WAMP\BIN\MYSQL\MySQL Server 5.6\my.ini` OR `C:\xampp\mysql\bin\my.ini`
-OR (left click ) wampmanager icon -> MYSQL -> my.ini
+`C:\WAMP\BIN\MYSQL\MySQL Server 5.6\my.ini` OR (left click ) wampmanager icon -> MYSQL -> my.ini
+* In case of XAMPP:
+`C:\xampp\mysql\bin\my.ini`
-In Linux it's typically located in /etc/mysql
+In Linux it is typically located in
+`/etc/mysql`

+Make the following changes in your `my.ini/my.cnf` file :

     1. Look for the following line:
         sql-mode = STRICT_TRANS_TABLES,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION
-        or sometimes it maybe  sql_mode
+        (sometimes it may be called sql_mode)

     2. Change it to:
         sql-mode="" (Blank)

     3. Restart the MySQL service.

-Restart WAMPP/XAMPP Server.
+    4. Restart WAMPP/XAMPP Server.

 (XAMPP)
- If you don't find this parameter in the my.ini file, you should run the server, open http://localhost/phpmyadmin/, click on the "variables" tab, search for "sql mode", and then set it to: ""
+ If you cannot find this parameter in the my.ini file, you should run the server, open http://localhost/phpmyadmin/, click on the "variables" tab, search for "sql mode", and then set it to: ""

 You can fork & clone the repository for local development.
 To get started you need to:
  - Clone the repository
  - Run index.php file which then redirects to setup page!
 Follow the instructions and you are done!!

-Sometimes , installation may take more time than usual on some systems.
+Sometimes, installation may take more time than usual on some systems.
 In that case, you would need to increase `max_execution_time` in your php.ini file and then restart your server.